Karibusan/xrp-grid-trading-bot/README.md

 # 🌀 XRP Grid Trading Bot

+> ⚠️ **Disclaimer:**
+> This project is for educational and experimental purposes only.
+> It does **not** constitute financial advice, investment recommendations, or trading guarantees.
+> Use at your own risk.

 **Version 4.0-dev**
 Open-source automated trading bot for Kraken (XRP/USD), now powered by LLM-based strategy suggestions.
 Runs 24/7 on local machines, NAS, or Docker containers.